: Frequently Asked Pawpaw Questions :

 Do I need a grafted tree or are seedlings OK?

-Our Ultra-Select seedlings are not your average seedling pawpaws and should give extraordinary results upon growing out.
+Our Ultra-Select seedlings are not your average mediocre seedling pawpaws and should give extraordinary results upon growing out.
 Grafted trees of excellent cultivars are 100% sure in their ability to produce good fruit.
 So, if you like the adventure, lower price or non-grafted nature of our seedlings, then try them, or combine them in your planting with our grafted trees.
 If you want to feel 100% sure of getting excellent fruit and production, then plant our grafted trees.
 Our seedlings also make excellent pollinizers for our grafted trees, as well as excellent fruit producers.
+Our Ultra-Select seedlings are the easier-to-grow option and great for new growers.

 Do I need more than one tree?